 There are two methods used by the State of Delaware for franchise tax assessment, which are Authorized Shares Method and Assumed Par Value Capital Method.

 The Authorized Shares Method is the calculation based only on the number of authorized shares.
 It usually results in higher tax liability for the one using assumed par value stock.
-Authorized shares method is also the default method used by the State of Delaware.
+The authorized shares method is also the default method used by the State of Delaware.
 Below is how these two calculating methods are processed:

 - Authorized Shares Method

-The Authorized Shares method is calculated using the number of shares authorized by the corporations, which is set by State of Delaware’s following formula:
+The Authorized Shares method is calculated using the number of shares authorized by the corporations, which is set by the State of Delaware’s following formula: